pnnl/Radiopurity-database-assistant/docs/source/setup.rst

 4. Run the docker container by running the bash script ``run_docker.sh`` that is included in the repository.
 Alternatively, execute the following command: ``docker run -d --expose 27017 -p 5000:5000 -p 27017:27017 dune_image``.
 The ``-p`` arguments connect ports 5000 (for the user interface) and 27017 (for MongoDB) on the docker container to ports 5000 and 27017 on the host, so that the host can access the processes running on those ports via HTTP.
 5. Navigate the browser to localhost:5000/ and you should see the launch page.

-Docker-compose instructions (this runs the UI and a MongoDB container)
+Docker-compose instructions (UI and MongoDB container)
 ----------------------------------------------------------------------
 1. Clone the repository and ``cd`` into it.
 2. Build the cluster by running ``docker-compose build``.
 This uses the ``docker-compose.yml`` file in the top level of the cloned repository.